Keratin Phenotypes in Basal-Cell Carcinomas of the Skin

 TLDR Basal cell carcinoma shows keratin patterns similar to hair follicle structures.

-The study examined the immunohistochemical profiles of 23 cases of basal cell carcinoma (BCC) using three keratin antibodies.
-In normal skin, keratin 1, 14, and 17 were expressed in specific skin structures, such as the epidermis and hair follicles.
-In BCC, keratin 14 and 17 were consistently found in all cases, while keratin 1 was sporadically expressed in 3 cases.
-The findings suggested that the keratin expression pattern in BCC resembled that of the pilosebaceous apparatus.
+The study examined the immunohistochemical profiles of 23 cases of basal cell carcinoma (BCC) and compared them with adjacent normal skin using three keratin antibodies.
+In normal skin, different keratins were expressed in specific skin structures, while in BCC, keratin 14 and 17 were consistently found in all cases, and keratin 1 was sporadically expressed in 3 cases.
+The findings suggested that the keratin expression in BCC resembled that of the pilosebaceous apparatus.

 Discuss this study in the Community →